 INFO | amq-slave Lease held by amq-master till Mon Jun 27 15:29:23 EDT 2016

-As an added bonus, you can also determine which broker is currently in Master mode, and monitor failover scenarios, with a simple query to the activemq_lock table:
+As an added bonus, you can also determine which broker is currently in leader mode, and monitor failover scenarios, with a simple query to the activemq_lock table:

 SELECT * FROM activemq_lock

-The broker_name value of the lock row will correspond to the broker name of the current master instance.
+The broker_name value of the lock row will correspond to the broker name of the current leader instance.

 A note on time

-It is extremely important that the master and slave nodes have their time synchronized through an NTP-like solution.
-When the master broker comes up it’ll use a system-generated time stamp to hold the lease.
-If there’s time drift between the master and slave instance, in our example, more than five seconds drift, the slave instance will think the master hasn’t renewed its lease in a timely fashion and attempt to come up as the master.
-This can lead to a dreaded master-master situation, and cause journal corruption and message loss.
+It is extremely important that the leader and replica nodes have their time synchronized through an NTP-like solution.
+When the leader broker comes up, it’ll use a system-generated time stamp to hold the lease.
+If there’s time drift between the leader and replica instance, in our example, more than five seconds drift, the replica instance will think the leader hasn’t renewed its lease in a timely fashion and attempt to come up as the leader.
+This can lead to a dreaded leader-leader situation, and cause journal corruption and message loss.